 Akagera is home to healthy populations of buffalo and elephant, zebra and giraffe.
-Whilst predators prowl through the cover of its acacia groves.
+Predators prowl through the cover of its acacia groves.
 But you’ll share the roads with virtually no other vehicles.

 As well as game drives, you can also enjoy a boat cruise on Lake Ihema.
 This is a great way to see some of the hippo pods.
-As well as the huge Nile crocodiles that wallow in the park’s watery regions.
+Look out for the huge Nile crocodiles that wallow in the park’s watery regions.
 Birders will enjoy park’s abundant water-birds including breeding colonies of noisy, and somewhat smelly, cormorants and open-billed storks.